-Figures 3 and 4.
-Northern Bobwhite trends for Birds per Stop and Percent Occurrence
+Figure 2.
+Northern Bobwhite trends for Birds per Stop and Percent Occurrence 2010-2020

-Weather 2017-18
+Weather 2019-2020

-The winter of 2017-18 was relatively mild and winter mortality due to weather was likely low for quail.
-Spring brought below average temperatures and above-average rainfall that may have been problematic for early nesting hens/broods in May.
+The winter of 2019-2020 was relatively mild and winter mortality due to weather was likely low for quail.
+Spring brought above-average to record braking rainfall over a large portion of the State potentially impacting early nesting attempts.
 From late June through most of August, weather conditions improved across much of the state.
-Overall, 2018 weather conditions were good for quail during their peak nesting and brood-rearing season.
+Overall, 2020 weather conditions were good for quail during their peak nesting and brood-rearing season.

-2018-19 Season Outlook
+2020-2021 Season Outlook

-The key to a successful 2018-19 quail season is finding high-quality habitat.
-Hunter harvest surveys in 2017-18 showed a decrease in harvest even though the number of hunters increased.
+The key to a successful 2020-21 quail season is finding high-quality habitat.
+Hunter harvest surveys in 2019-20 showed an increase in harvest with less hunters taking to the field.
 The most productive quail regions in the state this year seem to be Central and West-central Illinois.
 Quail numbers in southern Illinois are still struggling after several years of above average rains and a couple of late winter storms that brought ice and snow cover.
 Establishing quality quail habitat or managing existing habitat is more important than ever for the future of quail and quail hunting.